 A good way of doing this is asking yourself if you had a lot of money, could you do much to hurt the business?
 Anyone wanting to disrupt Coca-Cola will need more than just money.

-Is the company able to scale and grow bigger?
+Is the company able to scale and grow larger?

 We can look at a company’s potential growth by looking at how much market share they have, how big the potential market is, how big the potential market can grow.
-We can look at overseas markets and look at if the company could grow there.
+We can look at overseas markets and look at whether or not the company could grow there.

 A company that can scale and that can grow bigger can continue its growth for many years and see dramatic appreciations in their share price.